SAP/xml-tools/packages/prettier-plugin-xml/README.md

 A plugin for [Prettier](https://github.com/prettier/prettier) that offer an opinionated code formatter for UI5 views.

-These are the options supported by the plugin, see the [documentation](https://prettier.io/docs/en/options.html) if you're not familiar:
+These are the options supported by the plugin, see the [Prettier documentation](https://prettier.io/docs/en/options.html) if you're not familiar:

 | Name        | Default | Description                                                               | CLI Override          | API Override        |
 | ----------- | ------- | ------------------------------------------------------------------------- | --------------------- | ------------------- |